 - Punt e Mes (sweet)

 Fortified wines are a complicated category and there are many options available that mimic vermouth.
-These can be used as substitutes for vermouth and vice versa, though each has unique characteristics.
-Choose wisely because cocktail recipes come with specific recommendations for a reason.
-However, you might just find a new favorite here.
+These brands can be used as substitutes for vermouth and vice versa, though each has unique characteristics.
+Choose wisely because cocktail recipes come with specific recommendations for a reason, so not every substitute will work.

-- Cocchi - Americano is similar to Lillet Blanc and can be used as a dry vermouth (use it in a twentieth century cocktail).
-Vermouth di Torino is a sweet vermouth.
+- Cocchi: Americano is similar to Lillet Blanc and can be used as dry vermouth (use it in a twentieth century cocktail) while Vermouth di Torino is sweet vermouth.